 In a way, Oliver’s solo is like graffiti, because it’s a highly personalized artistic expression that can exist upon any backdrop.

 Jazz is a product of African and European traditions.
-African traditions informed jazz’s rhythmic and social structures; European traditions informed jazz’s instrumentation and harmonic structures (Giddins and DeVeaux 43-44).
+African traditions inform jazz’s rhythmic and social structures; European traditions inform jazz’s instrumentation and harmonic structures (Giddins and DeVeaux 43-44).

 Listen to this example of African tribal drumming: